Kitsuzune/Kawa-MobileApp-Concept/README.md

-# kawa
+# Kawa - 川

-A new Flutter project.
+A Geospatsial Application.
+Mobile Version From The Website : https://kitsuzune.github.io/Kawa-/

-## Getting Started
+## Project Build

-This project is a starting point for a Flutter application.
+This project is Build Within Flutter application.

 A few resources to get you started if this is your first Flutter project: